Neoma set the last neatly-tied bundle of fresh herbs in her deep narrow basket, and reached for the basket’s lid, lying on the ground next to her.

 “However, the original tribe has grown to such a size that they’ve created multiple castes.
 The lowest caste are referred to as dogs, which are often of mixed blood or have managed to get themselves demoted from one of the others.
 Grey wolves are considered the spirit of the warrior caste, red wolves are the spirit of the farmers and craftspeople, and amarogs are considered to be the spirit of the wealthy, educated, and powerful.”

-“I know, cubling.
-We’re a bit of an odd family, pack structures don’t normally have such a mixture.
-And it’s rather mad, when they’re all human.
+“It’s rather mad, when they’re all human.
 At least their ancestors had the wisdom to know a stable and supportive family when they saw it, however.”
 She reached over for a loaf of bread she’d bartered for earlier, and pulled her knife from her belt to cut off a chunk for Kieran, then a slice for herself.
 She and Hickory had built an oven, and it was no great trick to grind wild grains, but she had to admit that nothing she produced had quite the savour or texture of the bread made by some of the villagers.

 Sometime later, Neoma packed up her new book and the other things she’d traded for, and left the village with Kieran frisking around her, exuberant in his relief over being out of the village and back in their own home.